Satisfaction with public services

 blue hands up

-The indicator provides us with satisfaction rates of public services within our local authority.
+The indicator provides satisfaction rates of public services within the local authority.
 It helps us to see if the public are satisfied with services on offer, or whether there are indications of improvements that could be made.

 This indicator contributes to monitoring the desired outcomes outlined in the Participation priority of the Partnership Plan.